News

 Butch Phillips - Birch Bark Canoe (HM9255)

 Butch Phillips, a tribal elder of the Penobscot Nation, grew up on Indian Island.
-He is a tradition bearer within his community.
-Phillips is a birchbark artist known for etching winter bark with traditional Penobscot double curve motifs and designs.
-He is also recognized for his moose calls (article here), log carriers, and model canoes.
+He was a tradition bearer within his community.
+Phillips was a birchbark artist known for etching winter bark with traditional Penobscot double curve motifs and designs.
+He was also recognized for his moose calls (article here), log carriers, and model canoes.
 In […]

 Read more